nodejs/api/README.md

 ### Native API

-Concisely, the goal for creating a native API:

-Create an API/ABI C++ abstraction that is not affected by VM or version which meets the needs of the majority of native modules.
+The goal of the native API is to:

+* remove the need to change code between
+  Node.js releases (which is also covered by Nan)
+* make the API ABI stable in order to remove the need to recompile at all (not covered by Nan).
+* explicitly define the C and or C++ functions available os opposed to just having all V8 APIs exposed.
+* meet the needs of a majority of native modules in a way that does not prevent a smaller subset from using the V8 APIs directly.